I thought it was normal to hide in the back of a station wagon when my dad checked into a motel.

 “I was going through a rough patch at work and feeling unhappy with where I found myself.
 More like put myself.
 I’m smart, I went to college, have zero debt, have a really great, well-paying job, and sincerely felt, “This is it?
 This can’t be it.
 Is this really how I want to spend the next 30 years?”

-I dug deeper, and “freedom” became “time”, and “time” turned into the question “What would I do with it?”, and that forced the answer:
+But I dug deeper, and “freedom” became “time” and “time” turned into the question, “What would I do with it?” and that forced the answer:

 - Work on what I’m passionate about, and not be motivated by money

 - Challenge myself, and continue to grow

 - Have an impact on the greatest amount of people